Lens-Induced Glaucoma

 Differential Diagnosis

 Acute angle-closure glaucoma (ACG): This entity can be confused with PMG or PLG.
-Eliciting a positive family history for glaucoma and history of past similar episodes helps differentiate them.
+Eliciting a positive family history of glaucoma and a history of past similar episodes helps differentiate them.
 Gonioscopy of the contralateral eye helps distinguish the exact mechanism.

 Ciliary block glaucoma (CBG): Malignant glaucoma or aqueous misdirection syndrome occurs due to anterior rotation of the ciliary body and accumulation of aqueous behind the anterior hyaloid.
 PBG is a commonly confused entity.
 Laser peripheral iridotomy (LPI) is diagnostic as it provides relief of the PBG attack, while no lowering of the IOP occurs in CBG.

 Supra-choroidal hemorrhage: It can mimic PBG with a flat AC and raised IOP.
-A detailed fundus evaluation shows a classic dark red elevation or, in cases of poor view of the fundus, B-scan ultrasound can be performed to aid in the diagnosis.
+A detailed fundus evaluation shows a classic dark red elevation, or, in cases of poor fundus view, a B-scan ultrasound can be performed to aid in the diagnosis.

 Choroidal effusion: This condition classically presents with a low IOP.
 If the effusion involves a ciliary body and secondary cyclodialysis, it can present with raised IOP and a flat AC, mimicking PBG.